galeraga/3D-semantic-parsing/README.md

 ![image](https://user-images.githubusercontent.com/104381341/178599510-45e5373c-f037-4634-a615-a9d67a9101c4.png)

-On the other side, similar IoU results are obtained with lower overlap but higher number of points and smaller windows:
+On the other side, similar IoU results are obtained with lower overlap but higher number of points and smaller windows for a single room:

        -512 points
        -25% overlap